1. Less time waiting

 And 50% of people will wait even longer than that.*

-With hospital cover, you’ll be in hospital as soon as your doctor’s ready.
+With hospital cover, you’ll be in hospital as soon as your doctor and private hospital are ready.

-It’s important to feel comfortable with your doctor, and private hospital cover lets you choose who treats you.
+It’s important to feel confident in your doctor, and private hospital cover lets you choose who treats you.

 In a public hospital, you’ll be treated by the doctor on duty unless you go in as a private patient (where you can choose).